crystalshamo/SpendWise/README.md

 - Secure user authentication with Firebase
 - Add and track savings goals with target amounts and deadlines
 - Log income and expenses across categories
-- Visualize spending with dynamic pie charts
+- Visualize spending with pie charts
-- Calendar-style or List View of transaction history
+- List View of transaction history
 - Edit profile information including email and password
 - Real-time updates using Firebase Firestore